cybercom-finland/vagrant-deltacloud-provider/README.md

 ...
 ```

-Of course prior to doing this, you'll need to obtain an Deltacloud-compatible
+Of course prior to doing this, you'll need to obtain a Deltacloud-compatible
 box file for Vagrant.
+For example here: https://github.com/cybercom-finland/vagrant-deltacloud-provider/raw/master/source/dummy.box

 ## Quick Start